Sosefo Fifita

 Sosefo "Jojo" Fifita (born 8 January 2003) is a New Zealand professional rugby league footballer who plays as a er or for the Gold Coast Titans in the National Rugby League (NRL).

 Background

-Fifita is the son of former Tongan rugby star Pila Fifita.
-His second cousin, David Fifita, also plays for the Gold Coast Titans.
+Fifita is the son of former Tongan rugby star Pila Fifita and is of Aboriginal heritage.
+His second cousin, David Fifita, plays for the South Sydney Rabbitohs but previously played with him at the Titans.
 At three years of age, Sosefo moved to Japan when his father agreed to play for Munakata Sanix Blues before the family moved to Brisbane two years later.
 At 10 years of age, the Fifita family settled on the Gold Coast where Sosefo played junior rugby union for the Southport Eagles.
 Sosefo attended The Southport School where played rugby union in the prestigious GPS competition and would score four tries in a single game with Wallabies Head Coach Dave Rennie in attendance.
 Fifita is also a former U15 national junior sprint champion over 100 metres.